tanukiJami/MERRA-2_manip/README.md

 # MERRA-2_manip
 NetCDF4 Interpolation Script + Visualization for MERRA-2 datasets.

 These scripts are intended to work in a Jupyter notebook.
 Simply replace the placeholder paths with the paths matching your notebook.
 The interpolation packages used are from Xarray's library.
 May work for other datasets besides MERRA-2 prediciton engine, however this is untested and the scripts may require modification.
+Probe script can be used to preview file contents, however interpolation script already incorporates this feature.
 Example shown below.

 ![image](https://github.com/tanukiJami/MERRA-2_manip/assets/111448375/ca8f0684-401e-4646-8888-e371840a46cf)
 ![image](https://github.com/tanukiJami/MERRA-2_manip/assets/111448375/5aecb41d-61b4-4334-87e5-6033064bc925)